Does it feel like something is just off? Do you feel like your hormones are out of balance, digestion is not 100% or just have general health issues?

 It is possible that elevated levels of beta-glucuronidase can lead to an interruption to estrogen regulation within the body.
 Not only can this lead to hormone-based types of cancers, but also an interruption in detoxification in this capacity.

-It may be that the natural estrogen detoxification process doesn’t work properly, thus leading to other issues associated with high estrogens like weight gain, mood changes, and PMS.
+It may be that the natural estrogen detoxification process doesn’t work properly, thus leading to other issues associated with high estrogen like weight gain, mood changes, and PMS.

 Calcium D-Glucarate is an excellent supplement that can help with elevated levels of beta-glucuronidase.
 It is great to help naturally detoxify the body and can, therefore, lower your elevated levels in the meantime.

-I recommend starting at 1,000mg a day but if your beta-glucuronidase levels are a lot higher you may need more.
-Make sure to choose a good brand like Thorne Research.
+I recommend starting at 1,200mg a day, but if your beta-glucuronidase levels are a lot higher, you may need more.
+Make sure to choose a good brand like Designs For Health.

 It can lower high beta-glucuronidase levels.